RivValtin/ffxivguide/telegraphs.md

 There are a huge number of special-case telegraphs.
 While that might seem annoying, they usually works the same as another telegraph on this list and are just visually different.
 The more mechanics you've seen and understand the easier it will get to pick up on these, but the developers add new twists to new fights all the time to keep things interesting.

+The fight mechanics in this game are meant to be mini-puzzles.
+Easy content will make these puzzles easy, but even in those cases you should expect that you'll fail to figure out the puzzle on your first try here and there, no matter how experienced you are.
+There's no shame in that.
+And if you're not experienced you'll probably fail them a lot while figuring them out.

 ### Acceleration Bombs

 (Screenshot pending, appears as dice counting down over your head.)